Advanced Settings

 in these fields, PHD2

-will recalculate your current image scale and a recommended value for
+will recalculate the value for

 the